Access to employment – Government action

-- In 2019, the UK Government published its Gender Equality at Every Stage roadmap, which looked to address barriers women face in returning to or entering the labour market.
+- In 2019, the UK Government published ‘Gender equality at every stage: a roadmap for change’, which looked to address barriers women face in returning to, or entering, the labour market.

-- In 2018, the UK Government introduced a voluntary reporting framework to support employers to report information on recruitment and retention of disabled people.
+- In 2018, the UK Government introduced a voluntary reporting framework to support employers to report information on the recruitment and retention of disabled people.

-- In 2017, the UK Government commissioned the Parker Review to explore how to improve the ethnic and cultural diversity of UK boards.
+- In 2016, the UK Government commissioned the Parker Review to explore how to improve the ethnic and cultural diversity of UK boards.

 - In 2016, the Childcare Act 2016 introduced 30 hours of free childcare for 38 weeks for working parents in England.